0800 043 0020

 • Flying with Epilepsy should not be a problem unless one of your triggers, such as anxiety or sleep deprivation, may be aggravated by flight conditions.

 • It is best to inform the person you are travelling with and the cabin crew.
-They will also have received full first-aid training and will be on hand should the need arise.
+They will also receive full first-aid training and be on hand should the need arise.

 • You may request an aisle seat to give you and the people around you more space to help you should you have a seizure.